-Many of Arlington’s street trees were planted during the first half of the last century and are now nearing the end of life.
-As a result, many more trees are removed each year than are being replaced.
 If you would like to plant trees that will help make our community forest more varied and interesting, consider the species listed below.
 All are deciduous (lose their leaves in the fall), hardy in our climate, and are suitable for urban conditions.
-Some will better withstand the especially tough conditions of the tree strip; all will benefit from being planted in your yard instead.
-Even trees planted in the front yard, especially if they are within 20 ft of the pavement, will benefit both the environment and appearance of the streetscape.
+Some may be planted as street trees, as they will better withstand the especially tough conditions of the tree strip, and all would benefit from being planted in your yard instead.
+Trees planted in your front yard, especially if they are within 20 ft of the pavement, will benefit the environment and the appearance of the streetscape.

 Common Name (Latin Name)

 - ‘October Glory’ Red Maple (Acer rubrum ‘October Glory’)